-- 1. Statement of the Problem (15%)

-- 2. Project Design and Implementation (35%)

-- 3. Capabilities and Competencies (25%)

-- 4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%)

-- 5. Budget: complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
+- 1. Statement of the Problem (20 percent) - 2.
+Project Design and Implementation (30 percent) - 3.
+Capabilities and Competencies (20 percent) - 4.
+Plan for Collecting the Data Required for this Solicitation's Performance Measures (15 percent) - 5.
+Budget (15 percent): complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
 Budget narratives should generally demonstrate how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives

-should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.3 (20%)
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.3